JuliaAI/LearnAPI.jl/docs/src/fit_update_and_ingest.md

 # Fit, update! and ingest!

-> **Summary.** Models that learn, i.e., generalize to new data, must overload `fit`;
+> **Summary.** Models that learn, i.e., generalize to new data, must overload `fit`; the
-> the fallback performs no operation and returns all `nothing`.
-Implement `update!` if
+> fallback performs no operation and returns all `nothing`.
+Implement `update!` if certain
-> certain hyper-parameter changes do not necessitate retraining from scratch (e.g.,
+> hyper-parameter changes do not necessitate retraining from scratch (e.g., increasing an
-> increasing iteration parameters).
+> iteration parameter).
 Implement `ingest!` to implement incremental learning.
+All
+> training methods implemented must be named in the return value of the
+> `functions` trait.

 | method                     | fallback                                           | compulsory? | requires          |
 |:---------------------------|:---------------------------------------------------|-------------|-------------------|